Pacific Forum International

 Pacific Forum is a Honolulu-based foreign policy research institute focused on the Indo-Pacific.
 Founded in 1975, the Pacific forum collaborates with a network of research institutes from around the Pacific Rim, drawing on Asian perspectives and disseminating project findings and recommendations to global leaders, governments, and members of the public.
-Pacific Forum is non partisan and does not engage in classified work.
+The Pacific Forum states that its "studies are objective and nonpartisan, and it does not engage in classified or proprietary work".

 History

 Pacific Forum was founded in 1975 with a mission of establishing “a Forum in the Pacific under the auspices of the private sector for a continuing trans-Pacific private dialogue and consultation among the developing and developed countries of the Pacific area.”

 Pacific Forum’s founder, Lloyd R. Vasey (1917-2018), retired from the US Navy as a Rear Admiral in 1972 after serving as chief strategist (J-5) for US Pacific Command under Admiral John S. McCain Jr.

 From 1989 to 2018, Pacific Forum was an affiliate of the Center for Strategic and International Studies.
-During the 1989 merger, Pacific Forum retained its name, own board, independent program agenda, and funding responsibility.
-Today, Pacific Forum is a fully independent research institute with a full-time staff of 12, a rotating resident research fellow cohort of approximately 5-8 people, and an annual budget of approximately $2.8 million.
+During the 1989 merger, Pacific Forum retained its name, board, independent program agenda, and funding responsibility.
+In 2018, Pacific Forum became a fully independent research institute with a full-time staff of 12, a rotating resident research fellow cohort of approximately 5-8 people, and an annual budget of approximately $2.8 million.